omatheuspimenta/rgaprofiler/docs/usage.md

 or more protein FASTA files, not sequencing reads.
 See the main [`README.md`](../README.md) for a description of what it does and [`docs/output.md`](output.md) for what it produces.

+> [!TIP]
+> First time running this pipeline?
+Follow the numbered walkthrough in the
+> [main `README.md`](../README.md#usage) instead of this page — it takes you from a fresh
+> clone to a finished test run in order.
+This page is a reference for everything beyond that:
+> every parameter, profile, and advanced option.

 ## Samplesheet input

 You will need to create a samplesheet listing the protein FASTA file(s) you'd like to